Mount Carmel: Etymology

-The word karmel means "garden-land" and is of uncertain origin.
-It is either a compound of kerem and el, meaning "vineyard of God" or a clipping of kar male, meaning "full kernel."
-Martin Jan Mulder suggested a third etymology, that of kerem + l with the lamed a sufformative, but this is considered unlikely as evidence for the existence of a lamed sufformative is weak.
+The word karmel ("garden-land") has been explained as a compound of kerem and el meaning "vineyard of God" or a clipping of kar male, meaning "full kernel."
+Martin Jan Mulder suggested a third etymology, that of kerem + l with a lamed sufformative, meaning only "vineyard", but this is considered unlikely as evidence for the existence of a lamed sufformative is weak.